 Provide courier service to pick up mail and deliver reports or other items between the IME and the DHS Hoover building twice daily, and as requested for special circumstances, and to external entities as required.

-Scan, image, and stamp all hardcopy forms and correspondence with a sequential transaction control number (TCN) that uniquely identifies that document throughout the remainder of its processing.
+Ensure all hardcopy forms and correspondence are scanned, imaged, and stamped with a sequential transaction control number (TCN) that uniquely identifies that document throughout the remainder of its processing.

 Route the documents to the appropriate IME Unit for handling after imaging.

+Coordinate with the Agency’s secure shredding vendor to ensure source documents are destroyed in accordance with Agency policies and timelines.

 Enter a batch control activation record for each new batch for hardcopy claim documents.